sea-of-stuff/sos/README.md

 We provide two server implementation on top of the jersey REST API.
 See the sos-rest-jetty module and the sos-rest-grizzly module.

+---

 ## sos-configuration

-This is a simple command line tool that helps in making sos configuration files.
+This is a simple command line tool that creates a template file for your configuration.

+TODO - make the tool interactive

+---

 ## web-ui

+---

 ## TODO